benroberts999/ampsci/doc/03-Contributing.md

 ```
 </div>

-Then, remove the junk output files:
+Then, remove the junk output files (all have `deleteme` in the filename):

 <div class="shell-block">
 ```bash